vrama91/cider/README.md

 - ciderD: CIDEr-D evaluation codes

 ## Instructions ##
-1. Set path to folder containing the reference and candidate json files.
+1. Edit the params.json file to contain path to reference and candidate json files, and the result file where the scores are stored
+2. Set the "idf" value in params.json to "corpus" if not evaluating on a single image/instance.
+Set the "idf" value to "coco-val-df" if evaluating on a single image.
+In this case IDF values from the MSCOCO dataset are used
-2. Sample json reference and candidate files are pascal50S.json and pascal_candsB.json
+3. Sample json reference and candidate files are pascal50S.json and pascal_candsB.json
 4. CIDEr scores are stored in "scores" variable: scores['CIDEr'] -> CIDEr scores, scores['CIDErD'] -> CIDEr-D scores

 ## References ##